TheRobBrennan/demo-jsm-brainwave/README.md

 npm install -D tailwindcss postcss autoprefixer npx tailwindcss init -p

-## Configure your template paths by modifying the content property of tailwind.config.js
+## Configure your template paths by modifying the content property of ./tailwind.config.js
+## Add the Tailwind directives to your CSS at ./src/index.css

 ```